maxvfischer/DIY-ai-art/README.md

 ![main_gif](./tutorial_images/main_gif.gif)

 This guide goes through all the steps to build your own AI art installation, using a button to change the AI artwork displayed on a screen.
-The main components used in this guide:
+The main components used in this guide are:

 * Nvidia Jetson Xavier NX (GPU-accelerated single-board computer)
 * Screen with HDMI support